tedtaozhang/tedtaozhang.github.io/_pages/cv.md

 Education
 ======
+* Ph.D. student in the Department of Electrical and Computer Engineering, McGill University, Canada, from 2023
-* B.S. in College of Electrical Engineering, Zhejiang University, 2020
+* M.Eng. in College of Electrical Engineering, Zhejiang University, China, 2023
-* M.S. in College of Electrical Engineering, Zhejiang University, 2023 (Expected)
+* B.Eng. in College of Electrical Engineering, Zhejiang University, China, 2020

 <!-- Work experience
 ======